 Here’s the lowdown on this striking new trend.

 The barefoot running trend is focused on one basic idea, that the padding and structure of modern running shoes increase your risk of injury and change your gait.
-Your average pair of running shoes has a soft, thick, raised heel intended to absorb the impact of your heel striking the ground.
-Barefoot running enthusiasts say that this causes you to land most on the rear of your foot, which isn’t equipped to handle the impact, causing many people to become injured—despite the extra padding.
+Your average pair of running shoes have a soft, thick, raised heel intended to absorb the impact of your heel striking the ground.
+Barefoot running enthusiasts say that this causes you to land mostly on the rear of your foot, which isn’t equipped to handle the impact, causing many people to become injured—despite the extra padding.

 Barefoot runners insist that removing this crutch will help you transition to a running style in which you land primarily on your mid and forefoot, the parts of your feet that are meant to take a pounding.
 Some studies have supported this idea, showing that the collisional mechanics of the strikes of these parts of the feet do not create the sudden impact of a heel strike whether barefoot or shoed.
 One recent study at Harvard’s Skeletal Biology lab found that the barefoot and minimal style shoes that many runners use make it easy to run across the hardest of surfaces without any pain from impact.